sage-org/sage-engine/README.md

 ## Server configuration

-A Sage server is configured using a configuration file in [YAML syntax](http://yaml.org/).
+A SaGe server is configured using a configuration file in [YAML syntax](http://yaml.org/).
-You will find below a minimal working example of such configuration file.
+You will find below a minimal working example of such a configuration file.
-A full example is available [in the `config_examples/` directory](https://github.com/sage-org/sage-engine/blob/master/config_examples/example.yaml)
+Full examples are available [in the `config_examples/` directory](https://github.com/sage-org/sage-engine/blob/master/config_examples/example.yaml)

 ```yaml
 name: SaGe Test server